AgataPolejowska/nct-crc-he-xai/README.md

 Feature visualization is performed for 10 parts from different depth of the neural network (from conv and dense).

-It is a optimization problem.
+It is an optimization problem.
 The goal is to find an image that maximizes the activation of a particular filter.
 It is assumed that the weights of neural network are fixed.

 2. Saliency maps visualization